The 5 Best Dog Nail Grinders Australia: Tested & Evaluated 2023

 Step 3.
 Positioning Your Dog

-Some dog owners nail their dog’s nails by sitting beside them, whilst others encourage their dog to give them their paw and grind the nail from in front.
-This depends on the comfort level of you and your dog.
+Some dog owners file their dog’s nails by sitting beside them, whilst others encourage their dog to give them their paw and grind the nail from in front.
+Our experts say that what works best for you will depend on the comfort level of you and your dog.

 Step 4.
 How To Grind Your Dog’s Nails

 To file your dog’s nail, I learned from our team of grooming experts and vets that it is quite a simple process.
 After you have positioned your dog, use your weak hand to hold your dog’s paw, concentrating on one claw.

 With the drill in your dominant hand, approach at a 45-degree angle, and use small, short bursts to shave the nail down to the desired length.
 Many of our groomers said to look out for a black dot visible on the inside of the nail.

 We also suggest watching YouTube videos to get a visual tutorial of exactly how to do this process safely.

 Related: How To Treat A Dog Nail Separated From Quick